ibm-cloud-docs/api-handbook/fundamentals/format.md

   it may seem.
 One problem is that different standard libraries may not agree on the lowercase-equivalent value for a particular string.
-For example, `"İstanbul".ToLowerCase()` in JavaScript yields `i̇stanbul` (note the two dots over the first character), but `"strings.ToLower("İstanbul")` in Go is more aware of locale-specific rules and yields `istanbul`.
+For example, `"İstanbul".ToLowerCase()` in JavaScript yields `i̇stanbul` (note the two dots over the first character), but `strings.ToLower("İstanbul")` in Go is more aware of locale-specific rules and yields `istanbul`.
-  If the code that validates and the code that actually uses a particular string value disagree on the normalization, it could lead to a bug that could be exploited to validate one value and use another.
+  If the code that validates and the code that actually uses a particular field disagree on the normalization of its name, it could lead to a bug that could be exploited to validate one value and use another.

-## Ambiguous JSON data
+### Ambiguous JSON data

 Duplicate field names MUST NOT exist in any one JSON object[^one-json-object] contained in a JSON response.
 If duplicate field names exist in an object within a request payload, the request MUST be